DiGa66/terraform-provider-croccloud/website/docs/d/subnet_ids.md

 ## Example Usage

-The following shows all cidr blocks for every subnet id in a vpc.
+The following shows all CIDR blocks for every subnet ID in a VPC.

 ```terraform
 variable vpc_id {}